fermarsan/aixt/README.md

 default integers size         | 32 bits                                 | depends on the device
-structs                       | allow functions (object-oriented)       | don't allow functions (only structured) functions                     | multiple return values                  | only one return value `C.functions()`               | need to be redefined in V               | can be called directly, only including de corespondent C header
+structs                       | allow functions (object-oriented)       | don't allow functions (only structured) functions                     | multiple return values                  | only one return value `C.functions()`               | need to be redefined in V               | can be called directly, only including the corespondent C header

 ### Example with `main` function